1nn1t/1nn1t/README.md

 Bisexual

 MY CODE MAY BE BE BAD BUT IM A 13 YEAR OLD, WHAT THE FUCK DO YOU EXPECT FROM A 13 YEAR OLD!?
-A FLYING TESLA?! if there is ant issue that i may need to fix please let me know.
+A FLYING TESLA?! if there is any issue that i may need to fix please let me know.